+The first stage is to gather data and measure it.
 Asset owners should have a structured way to assess the diversity of current and prospective managers.
-The diversity of an asset manager’s key decision makers is a good starting point.
-However, this can go further; drilling down into the portfolio to analyse how diverse the Boards of underlying companies are, further illustrating the approach an asset managers takes to diversity in their own decision making.
+Then drill down into the portfolio to analyse how diverse the Boards of underlying companies are.

 Then, owners can identify the potential risks they need to manage and, on the flip side, identify the opportunities they can draw from this.